TimeEval/TimeEval/docs/index.rst

 and `algorithms <https://github.com/HPI-Information-Systems/TimeEval-algorithms>`_.

 TimeEval takes your input and automatically creates experiment configurations by taking the cross-product of your inputs.
-It executes all experiment configurations one after the other or - when distributed - in parallel and records the anomaly detection quality and the runtime of the algorithms.
+It executes all experiment configurations one after the other or — when distributed — in parallel and records the anomaly detection quality and the runtime of the algorithms.

 TimeEval takes four inputs for the experiment creation:

 1. Algorithms
 2. Datasets
-3. Algorithm ParameterGrids
+3. Algorithm hyperparameter specifications
 4. A repetition number

-The following code snippet shows a simple example experiment evaluating `LOF <https://github.com/HPI-Information-Systems/TimeEval-algorithms/tree/main/lof>`_ and a simple baseline algorithm on some test data:
+The following code snippet shows a simple example experiment evaluating `COF <https://github.com/HPI-Information-Systems/TimeEval-algorithms/tree/main/cof>`_ and a simple baseline algorithm on some test data:

 .. literalinclude:: ../easy-example-experiment.py